syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/ts/steps.md

 # Adding Stepper steps

-The `steps` property can be used to add the Stepper steps.
+You can use the `steps` property to add the Stepper steps.
 The steps collections represent the options for each step within the stepper.

 ## Icon

-The `iconCss` property allows us to specify and customize an icon for each step.
+You can use the `iconCss` property to specify and customize an icon for each step.

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}